 If you’re anything like me, you love waffles.
-It’s not only their delicious taste, but also the wonderful aroma they release into the air as they cook, that makes them truly remarkable.
-So, what happens when the latter is not pleasant, but quite the opposite?
+It’s not only their delicious taste but also the wonderful aroma they release into the air as they cook that makes them truly remarkable.
+But what happens when the smell is not pleasant but quite the opposite?

 Well, that’s the age-old question.

-If your waffle iron is smelling bad, this could be happening for a wide variety of reasons.
-From curating materials to burning components, it’s really anyone’s guess.
-Except it isn’t.
+If your waffle iron is smelling bad, it could be happening for various reasons.
+From curating materials to burning components, it’s anyone’s guess.

 Are you ready?
 Let’s get you back to waffle heaven!

-Turns out that most waffle irons are coated with food-grade oil when they’re made at the factory to protect the internal cooking surfaces from damage during transportation.
-It can be a rough ride.
+From what I’ve seen, most modern waffle irons are coated with food-grade oil when they’re made at the factory to protect the internal cooking surfaces from damage during transportation.

-This oil film stays on your appliance up until the moment you first plug it in and start using it.
+The oil film stays on your appliance until you first plug it in and use it.
 Then the temperature rises and starts interacting with the oil, at which point, an unpleasant smell takes over your kitchen.
 This is completely normal.

-In fact, you could even eat the first batch of waffles you prepare on your appliance, but they would probably taste awful.
-This process is similar to curating a brand-new pan or wok.
+In fact, you can even eat the first batch of waffles you prepare on your appliance, but they would probably taste awful.
+The process is similar to curating a brand-new pan or wok.

-Solution: Most waffle iron manufacturers recommend that you cook a batch of waffles and let the process run normally.
+Solution: Most waffle iron manufacturers recommend cooking a batch of waffles and letting the process run normally.

 The smell should be gone completely, and no taste should linger on future batches.